dubniczky/Python-Venv-Extension/README.md

 |`venv activate`|Activate virtual environment in current directory (recommended to use load).|
 |`venv add [name]`|Install and add package to requirements and lock.|
 |`venv run`|Runs current package main python file.|

+## Articles

+This project was referenced in [this](https://richard-nagy.medium.com/using-python-virtual-environment-comfortably-7d0348597829) medium article.